 The position of overseer is the second in command to the manager.
 The role provides support and assistance to the Station Manager in the operations of the property.
 It includes supervision of staff, supervision of contractors and ensuring the day to day programs are managed effectively and efficiently.
 This position may also require the incumbent to act in the role of Station Manager on the occasions when the Manager is absent from the property.

 Being an overseer is a key stepping stone towards becoming a property manager: Overseers take the skills that they have learned as a station hand and combine them with human resource management, as well as learning the key aspects of property management, such as feed budgeting, stock rotations, repairs and maintenance planning.
+While previous experience will be looked upon favourably, we can offer training and support to a current Senior Station Hand, looking for their next step within 12 months.

 An overseer is capable of performing all tasks of a station hand, as well as: